netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

 ```

 * Partially Supported 1
 only support while no custom sharding
+since 1.1.4, PUBSUB support multi-write, will sub first write redis resource, pub all write redis resource
 ```
 ##PUBSUB(will sub first write redis resource, pub all write redis resource)
 SUBSCRIBE,PUBLISH,UNSUBSCRIBE,PSUBSCRIBE,PUNSUBSCRIBE,PUBSUB,
 ```

 * Partially Supported 2
 only support while have singleton-upstream(no custom sharding) (standalone-redis or redis-sentinel or redis-cluster)
+since 1.2.6, TRANSACTION commands support multi-write only when read-resources without multi and read-resource equals to the first write resource
 ```
 ##TRANSACTION(keys must in same slot)
 MULTI,DISCARD,EXEC,WATCH,UNWATCH,